Murder on the Zinderneuf

-Murder on the Zinderneuf is a 1983 video game designed by Jon Freeman and Paul Reiche III and one of the first six games published by Electronic Arts (Ariolasoft in Europe).
-It was developed for the Apple II, Commodore 64, Atari 8-bit family, and the IBM PC (as a self-booting disk).
+Murder on the Zinderneuf is a video game designed by Jon Freeman and Paul Reiche III and one of the first six games published by Electronic Arts in 1983 (Ariolasoft in Europe).
+It was developed for the Apple II, Commodore 64, Atari 8-bit computers, and IBM PC (as a self-booting disk).

 The Apple II version was programmed by Alan Pavlish of Designer Software.
 All other versions were programmed by Robert Leyland.
-The Commodore 64 version states it was by Mission Accomplished, but also gives credit to Leyland for programming.
+The Commodore 64 version states it was by Mission Accomplished Software Services, Inc., but also gives credit to Leyland for programming.

 Plot

 The game is set in 1936.
 The player is a detective traveling across the Atlantic aboard the world's most luxurious dirigible, the Zinderneuf.
 The craft is full of high-profile personalities from all walks of life.
 A murder takes place aboard the Zinderneuf, and it is up to the player to identify the culprit before the ship lands.